 - Study other forms of spiritual practices to expand your knowledge base of other witchcraft ideas

-- Learn as much as you can about your ancestral line to help include their spirits into your magic
+- Learn as much as you can about your ancestral line to help include their spirits in your magic

 I hope you found this article about different types of witches helpful!
 Remember, there are so many unique and individual paths to witchcraft, so follow your heart, and you’ll find the right path for you!
 Lots of love to you and remember as always…